 Overview

-Leading Sub-Sectors
+Leading Sub-sectors

 Data Centers and Content Delivery Nodes: Growth in Uganda’s internet availability has pushed up demand for local data services, data security, and streamlined content delivery, including tier-rated data centers (currently only one Tier-III data center exists in Uganda), content partnerships, and data security expertise.

 Complementary Technologies: Due to increased internet access in all regions throughout Uganda, the use of complementary technologies is growing.
-This includes the use of “Internet of Things” devices and services, and industrial internet-connected devices.
+This includes the use of “Internet of Things” devices and services, artificial intelligence, and industrial internet-connected devices.
 Internet-connected devices and services supporting the agriculture sector have particularly significant growth potential in Uganda.

 Opportunities

-Exporting telecommunication hardware offers the best prospects within the sector.
+Exporting telecommunication hardware may offer the best prospects within the sector.
 The following products are in high demand in Uganda: cellular and wireless telephone systems, data transmission equipment, fiber optic equipment, trunked mobile phone systems, switches and routers, wireless access equipment, construction of ICT/BPO park, voice over internet telephone, VSAT, computers, and peripherals.